Consulting to Travel Blogging: Trading Deadlines for Destinations

-I had spent so long in this high-stakes, bureaucratic machine that I had forgotten what it was like to experience life on my own terms.
+I had spent so long in this high-pressure consulting world that I had forgotten what it was like to experience life on my own terms.
 Then, almost without realizing it, a passion was growing—one that had nothing to do with regulations or compliance reports.
 A passion for travel, storytelling, and capturing the world through my own lens.

-It started with small escapes—weekend getaways, carefully planned vacations where I could breathe beyond the deadlines.
-But soon, it wasn’t enough.
-I wanted more than just the occasional trip—I wanted to immerse myself in different cultures, savor new foods, and wake up each day somewhere new.
+I wanted more than just occasional trips.
+I wanted to immerse myself in different cultures, savor new foods, and wake up each day somewhere new.
 The idea of being confined to boardrooms and endless administrative cycles became unbearable.

 That’s when I discovered travel blogging.

-At first, it was just an outlet.
-A way to document my journeys, a side project that let me momentarily escape from the noise of consulting.
-But as I wrote more, as I connected with other travelers, as I saw what was possible, a thought crept into my mind that wouldn’t go away:
+At first, it was just an outlet—a way to document my journeys, a side project that let me momentarily escape from the noise of consulting.
+But the more I wrote, the more I connected with other travelers, and the more I saw what was possible, a thought kept coming back:

 What if this could be more than a hobby?